britram/taps-transports/draft-ietf-taps-transports.md

 This document surveys existing transport protocols and protocols providing transport-like services.
 Confidentiality, integrity, and authenticity are among the features provided by those services.
 This document does not specify any new components or mechanisms for providing these features.
 Each RFC listed in this document discusses the security considerations of the specification it contains.

 # Contributors

-[Editor's Note: turn this into a real contributors section with addresses once we figure out how to trick the toolchain into doing so]

 <!--
  -